BizKit-Tech/BizKit-Tech.github.io/content/docs/others/streamlining-server-deployment-with-github-actions.md

 ---
 ## Introduction

-### 1. Problem
+### A. Problem

 Deploying code to development servers can be a time-consuming and error-prone process when done manually.
 As of this writing, we have a total of 11 development servers, each requiring the following steps for deployment:

-- Make changes to the codebase
+1. Make changes to the codebase
-- Push the changes to GitHub
+2. Push the changes to GitHub
-- SSH into each individual dev server
+3. SSH into each individual dev server
-- Pull the latest changes from GitHub
+4. Pull the latest changes from GitHub
-- Depending on the nature of the changes, execute `bench migrate`, `bench build` or `bench import-initial-customization`
+5. Depending on the nature of the changes, execute `bench migrate`, `bench build` or `bench import-initial-customization`

 As the development team continues to grow and the frequency of code deployments increases, this manual process becomes increasingly inefficient and error-prone.
 It not only consumes valuable developer time but also introduces the risk of human errors creeping into the deployment process.

-### 2. Solution
+### B. Solution

 To address the challenges posed by manual deployment, we could automate the entire deployment process using [**GitHub Actions**](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).
 Since our source code is already hosted on GitHub, automating deployments with GitHub Actions provides an ideal solution.

 **Ideal Process:**
-- Developers make changes to the codebase
+1. Developers make changes to the codebase
-- They push the changes to GitHub
+2. They push the changes to GitHub
-- GitHub Actions automatically deploys the changes to the appropriate development servers
+3. GitHub Actions automatically deploys the changes to the appropriate development servers

 By leveraging GitHub Actions, we can streamline the deployment process, making it more efficient, consistent, and less error-prone.